Display to header level

 Soon after a landowner or land trust broaches the idea of creating a conservation easement, the land trust will want to talk with the landowner about the conservation objectives to be advanced by the easement.
 These objectives will be shaped by the character of the property, the mission of the land trust, and the wishes of the owner.
 For example, the land trust and owner might include any one or more of the following as conservation objectives:

 Once the owner and land trust agree on the objectives, they typically discuss which uses of the land are and aren’t compatible with the objectives.
 Depending on the objectives, the owner and land trust may agree that restrictions such as the following may be necessary:

 They may agree that the easement will need to clearly permit the owner certain uses of the land.
 For example, an owner may want to ensure that they can:

-They may also agree that, depending on the details, certain uses of the land may or may not be appropriate and that the land trust should have the right to approve or disapprove an owner’s proposal to engage in such uses based on the land trust’s analysis of the potential impact on the protected natural resources.
+They also may agree that certain uses of the land might (or might not) be appropriate depending on the details and that the land trust should have the right to approve or disapprove an owner’s proposal to engage in such uses based on the land trust’s analysis of the potential impact on the protected natural resources.

 The conservation objectives, restrictions, and permitted uses agreed upon by the owner and land trust are incorporated into a legal document usually provided by the land trust.
 Just as the standard document used to purchase a house is long, so too is the standard document used to create the conservation easement.
 This is necessary in order to responsibly address the complexities of the law and the many issues that may arise when land is to be conserved for the long run.